 View some of the unique artifacts related to Civil War Soldier Life, now on display at the Camp Nelson Heritage Park Interpretive Center.
 Here are some inside photos of the Interpretive Center.

 Did you know that there are over five miles of trails to explore at Camp Nelson?
-The trails are an oportunity to view the beautiful central Kentucky lanndscape while learning about the significant role Camp Nelson played in the the Civil War.
+The trails are an opportunity to view the beautiful central Kentucky landscape while learning about the significant role Camp Nelson played in the the Civil War.
 The trails are open nearly every day from dawn to dusk.
 Trail and visitor info.